Sichun-Li/Data-Warehousing-ETL-Processing-Data-Analysis/README.md

 * created EER diagram and relational schema  <br>
 * implemented ETL(extract,transform and load) data processing and built a data warehouse <br>
-* extracted data warehouse records and wrote queries to analyze the performance of categories, purchase patterns of different types of customers and promotion effectiveness  <br>
+* wrote ad-hoc queries to extract records from the data warehouse and analyze the performance of categories, purchase patterns of different membership type groups, promotion effectiveness and etc. <br>
 * visualized the results with Tableau  <br>